internetarchive/wayback-machine-webextension/appstores/firefox/README.md

 - Verify that ZIP file is formatted correctly by testing in Firefox.
 See [Temporary installation in Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).

+Don't go to `about:addons` to install ZIP file.
+Instead go to `about:debugging`:

+- Enter `about:debugging` in the URL bar
+- Click "This Firefox" button
+- Click "Load Temporary Add-on"
+- Select the packaged extension (.zip file)

 #### Source Code Submission